frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

     7        4  missing-cell  Row at position "7" has a missing cell in field "population" at position "4"
 ```

-Ahh, we had seen it coming.
+Ahh, we had seen that coming.
 The data is not valid; there are some missing and extra cells.
 But wait a minute, in the first step, we have created the metadata file with more information about our table.
 We have to use it.

 ```bash
 $ frictionless validate countries.resource.yaml